pycalphad.core package

 See: http://en.wikipedia.org/wiki/Cache_algorithms#Least_Recently_Used

-pycalphad.core.calculate module#
+pycalphad.core.calculate module

 The calculate module contains a routine for calculating the property surface of a system.

-pycalphad.core.calculate.calculate(dbf, comps, phases, mode=None, output='GM', fake_points=False, broadcast=True, parameters=None, to_xarray=True, phase_records=None, **kwargs)[source]#
+pycalphad.core.calculate.calculate(dbf, comps, phases, mode=None, output='GM', fake_points=False, broadcast=True, parameters=None, to_xarray=True, phase_records=None, conditions=None, **kwargs)[source]

 Sample the property surface of ‘output’ containing the specified components and phases.
 Model parameters are taken from ‘dbf’ and any state variables (T, P, etc.) can be specified as keyword arguments.